pimusicbox/pimusicbox/Create Pi MusicBox.rst

 **Add the MusicBox user**

-Mopidy runs under the user musicbox.
+Mopidy can run under the user musicbox.
 Add it.

 	useradd -m musicbox